madoobz/KoM/README.md

 # KoM
-Things for Kingdom of Marcomannia
+Things for Kingdom of Marcomannia, primarily the system that emulates population, food, goods, consumption, and other things like that
-This file is mostly pointless